mauriciopoppe/blog/site/content/notes/mathematics/number-theory/euclidean-algorithm.md

 }
 ```

-Using the remainder operator instead of multiple subtraction operations is an improvement in performance however eventually one of $x$ or $y$ will become zero
+Using the remainder operator instead of multiple subtraction operations is an improvement in performance; however, eventually one of $x$ or $y$ will become zero

 <div>$$
 gcd(x, 0) = gcd(0, x) = x